 The great thing about dining out in Bangalore is that delicious food is available from regions all over India.
-Tantalize your taste buds at these top iconic Bangalore restaurants with a focus on Indian cuisine.
+From regional Karnataka cuisine to nostalgic dishes served in unique settings, these restaurants feature the best the city has to offer when it comes from its native cuisine.
+Tantalize your taste buds at these top iconic Bangalore restaurants during your trip.

-Seafood lovers make it a point to come to Karavalli, where the specialty is coastal Indian cuisine served on banana leaf.
-The restaurant is decorated in the style of a traditional local house, with high wooden ceilings and a variety of antique furniture and seafarers maps.
+Seafood lovers make it a point to come to Karavalli, where the specialty is coastal Indian cuisine served on a banana leaf.
+Located inside the Gateway Hotel in Bangalore, the restaurant is decorated in the style of a traditional local house with high wooden ceilings and a variety of antique furniture and seafarers maps.
 The atmosphere is cozy and relaxed inside, and outdoor dining is also a treat in the open-air courtyard and garden.

 Address14, Lal Bagh Main Rd, Sampangi Rama Nagara, Sampangi Rama Nagar, Bengaluru, Karnataka 560002, India

-Mavalli Tiffin Rooms (commonly referred to as MTR) has been dishing up fuss-free vegetarian south Indian cuisine since 1924!
-It's the oldest idli dosa place in Bangalore.
-This legendary restaurant's main claim to fame is that it invented the rava idli, during World War II when rice was scarce.
+Commonly referred to as MTR, Mavalli Tiffin Rooms has been dishing up fuss-free vegetarian south Indian cuisine since 1924.
+It's the oldest idli dosa place in Bangalore, and this legendary restaurant's main claim to fame is that it invented the rava idli during World War II when rice was scarce.
 History, not ambiance, is what's important there.
-Expect to wait to be seated as it gets crowded.

 AddressMG Road, Craig Park Layout, Ashok Nagar, Bengaluru, Karnataka 560001, India